fluentadministrator/fluent/README.md

 **FLUENT** is a human-readable, naturally-expressive programming language that reads like plain English.
 Build scripts, applications, GUIs, and automations with zero boilerplate.

+Before running, you must run it via administrator, this is highly recommended and most features will not work without it.

 ---

 ## Quick Install